Melissa On The Issues

 Fundamental to the survival of life, including us humans, are air and water.
 The Port has a significant impact on the physical world we live in here in Thurston County.
 Without clean air and water, our quality of life and our very ability to remain alive disappear fast.
 This should make all of us environmentalists because it is our common heritage.
 Here in South Puget Sound, we usually have the best air and the best water that humans can be blessed with.
 Many people before us made decisions that protected these resources and helped make our lives better.
 It is a sacred trust.

 Blaming the other guy is rarely productive.
 When we point fingers, we need to take account of the fingers pointing back at us.
-We want a clean environment, but almost all of us ride in a fossil-fuel burning vehicle or use energy wastefully sometimes.
+We want a clean environment, but almost all of us ride in a fossil-fuel-burning vehicle or use energy wastefully sometimes.
 That does not mean that every situation is equal or that polluters should have financial or other incentives to damage our common essential resources.

 Government is about arranging for people to live with each other and with our environment responsibly.
 When protecting our environment, a Commissioner must work with International, Federal, State, Tribal, County, and local jurisdiction laws.
-As a lawyer, I will understand the interaction of these laws and jurisdictions and make good progress on preserving our clean air and water while recognizing that our community's economic well-being and future are also valuable.
+As a lawyer, I will understand the interaction of these laws and jurisdictions and make good progress on preserving our clean air and water while recognizing that our community's economic well-being and future are also vital.
 Green energy and good-paying future-aware jobs in our greater community are essential issues to my mind.

 DIVERSITY AND RESPECT